 - Promote personal responsibility and consequences for one’s actions

-- Implement the nation’s highest competency and accountability standards for our teachers and students; empower teachers to maintain orderly, disciplined classrooms
+- Implement the nation’s highest competency and accountability standards for our superintendent, principal, teachers, and students; empower teachers to maintain orderly, disciplined classrooms

 - Eliminate tenure and institute merit pay